 Vehicle collisions in Ohio didn’t go on lockdown for the coronavirus.
 Although the overall crash rate is down significantly due to more people working from home and fewer vehicles on the road, it’s not all good news on Ohio’s roadways.
 Fatal accidents are actually up in 2020 compared to a year ago.

 For injured victims, being involved in a vehicle accident can be life altering.
 Insurance settlements are rarely enoughto cover the pain, suffering, and related losses.
-Graham & Graham has been taking negligent parties to court and winning car accident cases for decades.
+Graham Law has been taking negligent parties to court and winning car accident cases for decades.
 We fight to recover everything possible to help victims mend and restore their bodies, lives, and peace of mind.
 If you are injured in an accident, our Ohio car accident lawyers are just a phone call away.
 Let us help you navigate the legal, medical, and insurance coverage systems.

 Ohio’s Move Over Law Covers All Flashing Light Vehicles